-• the meeting must be independent and impartial, and should be seen to be so the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant
+- The meeting must be independent and impartial, and should be seen to be so.
+No governor may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it. - The aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant.